sriramab/gamamanual/WikiOnly/DevelopingExtensions/InstallingGitVersion.md

 If you install another version of Eclipse, please keep in mind that GAMA is compatible only, for the moment, with XText 2.13.0 (see [here](http://www.eclipse.org/Xtext/download.html) to obtain it).

-## Install additional requiered components to Eclipse
+## Install additional required components to Eclipse

 The MWE plugin provided with the Eclipse release should be updated.
 1. Open the install window: